open-falcon/book/en_0_2/usage/proc-port-monitor.md

 The value of them are all 1.
 Then the data of a port stops from being pushed when the machine does not monitor it anymore.
 Is that OK?
 There are two questions

 - The machine monitors a lot of ports but it does not want to monitor all of them, which causes the waste of resources.
-- Currently, Open-Falcon does not support Nodata monitor.
-The system will not find that the port stops sending data without Nodata.
+- Currently, Open-falcon has supported nodata monitoring to detect port survival through the nodata mechanism.

 So we improved it.